 By 2013, more people are expected to use a mobile device than a PC to go online.*

-Combine this with Google’s own internal data that mobile searches have increased by 4 times since 2010 (available on their mobile initiative website www.howtogomo.com) and you have a pretty strong case for why you need to be optimising your campaigns for mobile.
+Combine this with Google’s own internal data that mobile searches have increased by 4 times since 2010 (available on their mobile initiative website www.howtogomo.com) and you have a pretty strong case for why you need to be optimizing your campaigns for mobile.
 Like, today.
-Some facts to guide your optimisation:
+Some facts to guide your optimization:

 1. Mobile-optimisation now counts toward Google Quality Score for mobile PPC ads

-Perhaps the most important factor to understand about search optimisation today is that mobile optimisation is now a critical factor in Google’s Quality Score factor in its AdWords ranking algorithm.
+Perhaps the most important factor to understand about search optimization today is that mobile optimization is now a critical factor in Google’s Quality Score factor in its AdWords ranking algorithm.

 Why is this important to marketers?
 Well, improving your Quality Score lets you improve your ad rank without increasing your bid costs (thus saving you money).

 2. Mobile PPC ads have a higher conversion rate

 At first, this might seem counter-intuitive.
 People using mobiles are ‘busy’ and task-oriented.
 Yet, when you properly target behavior with a good PPC ad that is served to them at the right time, mobile users are more likely than their desktop counterparts to click the ad.
 More importantly, they convert more.

 According to Google’s HowToGoMo.com, 95% of smartphone users surveyed have searched for local information.
 61% of them call a business after searching and an amazing 59% actually visit the physical location.2

 Google has a stake in the mobile advertising game, so you might be compelled to take their stats with a grain of salt.
 But consider these facts from Search Engine Watch: mobile cost-per-click is around 30% lower than desktop, and mobile click-through rates are around 5 times higher.